 Substance Misuse & Mental Health Alliance

-The Substance Misuse and Mental Health Alliance is comprised of six task forces dedicated to addressing the abuse of alcohol and illicit drugs, as well as misuse of over-the-counter and prescription medications, that affect the health and wellbeing of Pima County youth, families, and the larger community.
+The Substance Misuse and Mental Health Alliance is comprised of six task forces dedicated to promoting mental health and addressing the misuse of over-the-counter and prescription medications, as well as the use of illicit drugs that affect the health and wellbeing of Pima County youth, families, and the larger community.

 The Substance Misuse & Mental Health Alliance's goals for 2018 are to: